sudojunior/access-groups/README.md

   - [Context Author {Issue / PR / Discussion?} (#15)](https://github.com/sudojunior/access-groups/issues/15)
   - [Repo Contributor (#27)](https://github.com/sudojunior/access-groups/issues/27)
 - [Sponsor {User / Organization} (#19)](https://github.com/sudojunior/access-groups/issues/19)

+#### Distant Future

+*Using GraphQL notation, instead of group identifiers.*

+- `isEmployee` = Checks if the actor is a GitHub Employee
+- `isHireable` = Checks if the actor is Hireable
+- `isGitHubStar` = Checks if the actor is part of the GitHub Star program
+- `repositoriesContributedTo` = Checks if the actor has contributed to any repositories *other than their own, unless specified.
+  (quantity required - `first` or `last`)

+---

+- Organization Team Member (wildcard)
+  Contains child teams, and team roles (MAINTAINER, MEMBER)
+  (Dangerous recursion with child teams)

 ## Contributors